This article explains Datto's process for detecting ransomware and what you should do if you suspect a machine is infected with ransomware.

 The good and the bad news of Ransomware is that it is not subtle.
 It doesn’t hide or act as a trojan horse lurking in the background.
 Instead, it acts as soon as a device is compromised.
 This can be especially challenging for an MSP to verify and control remotely and, as a result, to return their clients to working order as soon as possible.

 This is why Datto developed ransomware detection for the SIRIS line of products.
-It is designed to alert in case of a possible infection based on known ransomware characteristics.
-As a result, false positives are likely in an attempt to head off system and customer downtime.
+It is designed to check the OS drive of a protected system for suspicious file patterns which resemble ransomware activity.
 With the alert, you can immediately take action and determine if there is indeed a problem.
 The results can then be used to improve ransomware detection.

 - perform an in-place file content overwrite with random data